jedelman8/nxos-ansible/docs/nexus-module-docs.md

 #### Notes
 - Only a single show command can be sent per task while multiple config commands can be sent.

+- Single show command or list of config commands or series of config commands separated by a comma supported

 - While username and password are not required params, they are if you are not using the .netauth file.  .netauth file is recommended as it will clean up the each task in the playbook by not requiring the username and password params for every tasks.

 - Using the username and password params will override the .netauth file